 All management level personnel are responsible for enforcing this policy.
-All employees, vendors and volunteers will be given a copy of this policy and required to sign an attestation of compliance.
-The Region 9 AAA reserves the right to modify or amend this policy at any time as it may deem necessary.
+All employees, vendors and volunteers will be given a copy of this policy and required to sign an attestation of compliance at hire during their orientation period and annually thereafter.
+Region 9 AAA reserves the right to modify or amend this policy at any time as it may deem necessary.